 Florham Park is a very ethnically-diverse borough.
 The people who call Florham Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florham Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Florham Park include Irish, German, Polish, and English.
+Important ancestries of people in Florham Park include Italian, Irish, German, Polish, and English.

 The most common language spoken in Florham Park is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.